ChaitraYallari/Temperature-Converter/README.md

 2. Open index.html in any modern web browser to use the app

 ---
-📜 Code Explanation
+## 📜 Code Explanation

-HTML
-Provides page structure—including the input field, unit selectors, button, and result display.
+- **HTML** → Provides page structure—including the input field, unit selectors, button, and result display.

-CSS
-Adds modern styling and layout, making the UI clean, visually appealing, and responsive across devices.
+- **CSS** → Adds modern styling and layout, making the UI clean, visually appealing, and responsive across devices.Adds modern styling and layout, making the UI clean, visually appealing, and responsive across devices.

-JavaScript

-Enables/disables the convert button based on user input.
+- **JavaScript** → Enables/disables the convert button based on user input.
 Handles user selections and input validation.
 Performs temperature conversion with correct formulas.
 Dynamically shows the conversion result on the page.

+---

-🧮 Conversion Formulas
+## 🧮 Conversion Formulas
 Celsius → Fahrenheit:
 °F = (°C × 9/5) + 32